netifi/netifi-quickstart-java/README.md

 1. Validate that the Proteus Router is running.

+    Check the console for a successful start message:

+        2017-12-03 21:36:04,067 INFO i.n.r.Bootstrap [main] Router started in 2266.12 milliseconds

 2. Start the first instance of the service using the following Gradle command:

         $ ./gradlew :service:run